hwdsl2/setup-ipsec-vpn/docs/clients.md

 ### Windows 10 version 1803

-If you are unable to connect using Windows 10 version 1803 or above, try these steps: Edit `/etc/ipsec.conf` on the VPN server.
-Find the line `phase2alg=...` and append `,aes256-sha2_256` at the end.
-Then find `sha2-truncbug=yes` and replace it with `sha2-truncbug=no`.
+If you are unable to connect using Windows 10 version 1803 or above: Edit `/etc/ipsec.conf` on the VPN server.
+Find the line `sha2-truncbug=yes` and replace it with `sha2-truncbug=no`.
 Save the file and run `service ipsec restart`.

 Also, after upgrading Windows 10 version (e.g. from 1709 to 1803), you may need to re-apply the fix for [Windows Error 809](#windows-error-809) and reboot.